-According to the Commission 2020 spring forecast, general government debt is expected to rise from 59.8% of GDP in 2019 to 75.6% in 2020.
+According to the Commission 2020 spring forecast, general government debt is expected to rise from 58.8% of GDP in 2019 to 66.4% in 2020.

-The debt sustainability analysis has been updated with the Commission 2020 spring forecast.
-Overall, the debt sustainability assessment indicates that the debt position remains sustainable over the medium-term, which takes account of important mitigating factors (including the debt profile and status).
-In particular, while the government debt position has deteriorated as a result of the COVID-19 crisis, the debt-to-GDP ratio in the baseline is expected to be on a sustainable (declining) trajectory over the medium term.
+The debt sustainability analysis has been updated on the basis of the Commission 2020 spring forecast.
+Overall, the debt sustainability assessment indicates that the debt position remains sustainable over the medium-term, which also takes account of important mitigating factors linked to the debt profile.
+In particular, while the government debt position has deteriorated as a result of the COVID-19 crisis, the debt-to-GDP ratio in the baseline is expected to be on a sustainable (declining) trajectory over the medium term.2